 Over time, night markets prospered and modernized.
 Low quality garment stalls gave way to gift shops while neon signs were put up to attract more customers.

 Today, night markets have become lively hubs of food and pop culture.
-They attract locals and tourists throughout the country, offering a wide selection of trendy and traditional snacks, games, even name brand shoes and apparel.
+They attract locals and tourists throughout the country, offering a wide selection of trendy and traditional snacks and games, even name brand shoes and apparel.

 1. Raohe Night Market

-Raohe has a great selection of food so if all you want to do is eat, then this is one of the best night markets you can visit in Taipei.
+As described, Raohe night market is one of Taipei’s most popular night markets.
+It’s known for having a great selection of food so if all you want to do is eat, then this may be the very best night market in Taipei.
 However, due to its popularity, it can get pretty crowded.